 Why don't I have access to the revisions/activity feed?

 I have a feature request or bug report.
 Where should I post?

 Java, .NET, PHP, Python and Objective-C client libraries are officially supported by Google.
 Using these libraries, you can construct Google Data requests, send them to a service, and process server responses.

 Developer Guides for the HTTP XML Protocol and other languages can be found at http://code.google.com/apis/sites/docs/developers_guide.html

 The Sites Data API uses the following scope:

 The site feed can be used to list the sites a user owns and/or has access to.

 Yes.
-Google Apps users can use the site feed to create new sites programmatically.
+G Suite users can use the site feed to create new sites programmatically.
 We hope to open this features to all users in the future.

 At this time, the API does not support deleting an existing site.
 Deleting sites must be done in the Google Sites control panel.